afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 I decided to put down some things which served me well and provided much utility for their price.
 Hopefully I will be constantly updating this list.
-Only items which I have owned for at least 6 months will be on the list.
+Only items which I have had for at least 6 months will be on the list.

 ## 1) Usb stick / bottle opener keyring